LiorHaim/cephdemos/ceph-migration/README.md

 0
 ```

-Now that we have our data fully migrated, Let's use the `balancer` feature to create even distribution of the PGs amonf the OSDS.
+Now that we have our data fully migrated, Let's use the `balancer` feature to create an even distribution of the PGs among the OSDS.
 By default, the PGs are distributed with CRUSH between the OSDs so that each PG is backed up by a set of OSDS (depends on the protection strategy and the replica factor).
 Let's enable the balancer and create a plan:

 ```bash
 $ ceph mgr module enable balancer